 Minia Morales, once a divisional LP manager for Rent-A-Center, believes educating law enforcement on organized retail crime is critical when starting to build the initial relationship.
 Morales points out that there are still some law enforcement agencies that don’t fully understand the scope of the problem and believe the ORC problem is just petty shoplifting.
 “Law enforcement doesn’t see the value of working with retail loss prevention and our backgrounds, but it is incumbent on us to educate them on behalf of the profession,” said Morales.
 “This education helps build the partnership you need when conducting an investigation.
 Having a preexisting relationship and level of comfort goes a long way and helps achieve results.”

 Morales added, “It’s not one-sided.
 We need law enforcement as much as they need us.
 And it’s not about ego.
 It’s about a partnership built on respect and mutual trust.
 If you have to conduct trash pulls, stationary surveillance, and inventory recovered product, just do it.
 This is a partnership and retailers should be sincere partners in fighting crime, not drawing lines on what we won’t do to advance the investigation.”

 Every retailer interviewed for this post emphasized building solid relationships with law enforcement.
 This is not a new topic in the organized retail crime discussion, but it was interesting the lengths that retail ORC task forces must go to increase the odds of successful prosecution or for law enforcement to even take the case.

 “It’s a constant battle to combat the perception with many police departments that ‘retail never prosecutes,'” said Jason Adams, CFI, former national manager of organized retail crime at GAP.
-“GAP Inc. is very consistent with prosecution.
-But as retailers we have to do our part to make it a priority and an easy next step for our law enforcement partners.”
+“As retailers, we have to do our part to make it a priority and an easy next step for our law enforcement partners.”

 Adams added, “We have strict guidelines on when and how to partner with law enforcement.
 Every police partner is so critical that we try our best to do everything we can to make their jobs easier.”